Fashion Revue (April)

 Accessories – Create two or more different coordinating accessories made out of any material or combination of materials including: fabric, leather, yarn, wire, embroidery floss, duct tape, seed beads, glass, or any other craft materials.
 The accessories must coordinate with each other and with the outfit the member chooses to wear with the accessories.
 The two accessories must be different types of accessories – two hair clips do not qualify, but it can be a hair clip and a bracelet.

-Entry examples: belt, purse, wallet, slippers, jewelry, hat, scarf, gloves, hatband, hair accessories, phone holder, head band, etc.
+Entry examples: belt, purse, wallet, slippers, jewelry, hat, scarf, gloves, hatband, hair accessories, phone holder, etc.

-Embellished – Creatively decorate an existing wearable garment using any variety of embellishing methods including: adding material, painting, dying, sewing, embroidering, trimming, gluing, cutting, appliquéing, etc. Entry must include a before and after picture.
+Embellished – Creatively decorate an existing wearable garment using any variety of embellishing methods including: adding material, painting, dying, sewing, embroidering, trimming, gluing, etc. Entry must include a before and after picture.

 Textile – Make a non-wearable item using any technique, any materials, and any pattern.

-Entry examples: laptop carrier, shopping bag, garment bag, blanket, pillow case, animal blanket, home décor, placemat, holiday decoration, etc.
+Entry examples: laptop carrier, shopping bag, garment bag, blanket, pillow case, animal blanket, home décor, placemat, holiday décor, teddy bear, etc.